divyamrastogi/smart-binge/content/posts/2019-14-05--dry-fruits/index.md

 #### HOW MUCH IS TOO MUCH?

-A handful is sufficing in mix form
+A handful of mixed dry fruits should suffice.

 #### HOW SHOULD IT BE CONSUMED?

 Overnight soaked and peeled.
-Add in salads, smoothies or shakes
+Add in salads, smoothies or shakes.